ContionMig/MedicoIO/README.md

 - ip address
 - user agent

 If any of these changes, the user will automatically be logged out.
-Protects against man-in-the-middle attacks.
+Protecting against man-in-the-middle attacks or session hijacking.

 # TO-DO